1st/django-startup/README.md

 Django Startup - collection of decorators, tools and applications that helps your speed-up development.

-Pretty and easy to use tools that helps you start project not from scratch, but have enought flexibility t do what do you need.
+Pretty and easy to use tools that helps you start project not from scratch, but have enought flexibility to do what you want.
 Your project transform to have less code and consist of powerful but easy to use tools.

+For each version of Django framework we have separate branch that name equal to Django version (1.4, 1.5, 1.6).

 What included
 ==========